absorensen/numbers_go_brrrr/m1_memory_hierarchies/README.md

 Image credit</a>
 </figcaption>
 </figure>

-For an introduction to how a computer works, see [this explanation][1] by Andreas Bærentzen.
-I will continue assuming you have read it.

 ## Perspective
 The further you move from simple, albeit heavy, problems such as a matrix-matrix problem to more heterogenous